Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "A local anaesthetic and a regenerative, most likely."
 Vedreg replied, returned to his usual communicative self.
 "Thank you, Allison.
 I fear had he punched me much harder then I would no longer be with you."

 "You rest.
 Look after Amir and Lewis."
 She told him.
-"We've got...uurgh..."
+"We've got... uurgh..."

 She had stood up, and had to steady herself on Julian.